cloud66/help-old/_posts/stack-features/2013-09-26-manifest-applications.md

 ## Memcached

-### shared_group:
+### shared&#95;group:

-You can use shared_group to configure where your memcached server should be deployed (if it is used in your code).
+You can use shared&#95;group to configure where your memcached server should be deployed (if it is used in your code).
 By default memcached will be deployed on your web servers.
-However, you can set these values under "shared_group" to change this behavior: --
+However, you can set these values under "shared&#95;group" to change this behavior: --
 - web
 - db
 - redis